nnbaocuong99/k8s-cluster/README.md

 # ❗️ Introducing

 ### ✨<ins>***1.
 Sumary***</ins>:
 - This is my research report and project template on how to install a Kubernetes (k8s) cluster and set up a CI/CD pipeline for a Java project.
 It’s designed with beginners in mind, especially those who are new to Docker and want to learn about backend development and CI/CD pipelines.
+- In this project, I’m using both Windows and MacOS (similar to Linux).
+Keep in mind that the images in your project might look slightly different with mine, but dw abt it.
+Take your time to research, as they serve the same function.
 - I’d also love to hear others’ opinions on what might be missing or not listed in this project.
 Remember, though, that this is just a template.
 Feel free to create your own unique content pls don’t stalk, copy, or claim someone else’s work as your own.
 Let’s avoid that kind of behavior! 😊
 - I’d like to express my sincere thanks to [@QuocNVC](https://github.com/quoc9x) and [@TruongLM](https://github.com/lmt2407) for their invaluable assistance.
 It’s a pleasure to collaborate with such talented individuals on this project.